June 8, 2021

 About Ruby Has Fulfillment:

 Ruby Has Fulfillment is one of the fastest growing ecommerce fulfillment and logistics providers for direct-to-consumer brands and retailers.
-With a strategically located international footprint of distribution centers in the U.S. and Canada, Ruby Has is in hyper-growth stage, ranked by Crain’s Fast 50 since 2018 and Inc. 5000 for six consecutive years.
-It leads the 3PL industry with cutting-edge technology, seamless integration, and an uncompromising commitment to quality, empowering ecommerce brands to scale with efficiency, and speed.
+With a strategically located international footprint of distribution centers in the United States, Canada, and the UK, Ruby Has Fulfillment is a company in hyper-growth.
+The logistics leader has been ranked by Crain’s Fast 50 since 2018 and Inc. 5000 for six consecutive years.
+It leads the 3PL industry with cutting-edge technology, seamless integration, and an uncompromising commitment to quality that empowers ecommerce brands to scale with efficiency and speed.
 For more information visit RubyHas.com.